 This document may include technical inaccuracies or typographical errors.

 TO THE EXTENT NOT PROHIBITED BY LAW, IN NO EVENT WILL ARM BE LIABLE FOR ANY DAMAGES, INCLUDING WITHOUT LIMITATION ANY DIRECT, INDIRECT, SPECIAL, INCIDENTAL, PUNITIVE, OR CONSEQUENTIAL DAMAGES, HOWEVER CAUSED AND REGARDLESS OF THE THEORY OF LIABILITY, ARISING OUT OF ANY USE OF THIS DOCUMENT, EVEN IF ARM HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.

-If any of the provisions contained in these terms conflict with any of the provisions of any click through or signed written agreement covering this document with Arm, then the click through or signed written agreement prevails over and supersedes the conflicting provisions of these terms.
+If any of the provisions contained in these terms conflict with any of the provisions of any signed written agreement covering this document with ARM, then the signed written agreement prevails over and supersedes the conflicting provisions of these terms.
 This document may be translated into other languages for convenience, and you agree that if there is any conflict between the English version of this document and any translation, the terms of the English version of the Agreement shall prevail.

-The Arm corporate logo and words marked with ® or ™ are registered trademarks or trademarks of Arm Limited (or its subsidiaries) in the US and/or elsewhere.
+Words and logos marked with ® or ™ are registered trademarks or trademarks of ARM Limited or its affiliates in the EU and/or elsewhere.
 All rights reserved.
 Other brands and names mentioned in this document may be the trademarks of their respective owners.
-Please follow Arm's trademark usage guidelines at http://www.arm.com/company/policies/trademarks.
+Please follow ARM’s trademark usage guidelines at http://www.arm.com/about/trademark-usage-guidelines.php.

-Copyright © 2017, Arm Limited or its affiliates.
+Copyright © 2016, ARM Limited or its affiliates.
 All rights reserved.

 110 Fulbourn Road, Cambridge, England CB1 9NJ.